samajammin/simple-democracy/README.md

 2. Voters
 3. Unregistered users

 A "user" in the dApp is an Ethereum account address.
 Users can interact with this dApp through MetaMask.
-See design_decision.md for more info.

 Only admins can: